 BW: We lived there until many years ago.
 When you get older you don’t need all of that.

 LW: Now did your decision to move to Sherwood Forest, was that impacted by 1967 or not?

-BW: In a way it was because we really needed, our kids were growing older we wanted a bit more room and the area was open and our school at that particular time with our children was Jason, so it gave us access to everything that we wanted.
+BW: In a way it was because we really needed, our kids were growing up and we wanted a bit more room and the area was open and our school at that particular time with our children was Jesu, so it gave us access to everything that we wanted.
 Plus we wanted our children to grow up in an integrated neighborhood, there’s just so much to be learned there.